 In other words, you can’t just cut your fuel consumption to nothing by parking up by the side of the road talking.
 You’re guaranteed to lose pupils that way and not get any more.
 Some instructors still try it, though.
 Even one of the lesser national schools offers a “free” lesson, financed by the ADI, and which almost invariably involves sitting parked for a full hour.
 I pick up loads of pupils who have switched instructors for precisely this reason, and they’re not all telling lies when they report that they spent too much time talking, and too little driving.
 Instructors who engage in this behaviour seem incapable of understanding that every lost pupil loses them an average of about £700-£800 of income and eliminates any chance of new work coming from referrals by that pupil The park-and-prattle method might save an instructor £1,500 a year in fuel overheads at best, but two lost pupils cancels it out and sets in motion a downward spiral for the future of their business.

 Wise management of your resources can certainly minimise your fuel costs, but you can only go so far – and it isn’t very far if you were providing a half-decent service to start with – before your business begins to suffer.
-The best way of reducing fuel costs is to get a more economical car.
+The best way of reducing fuel costs is to get a more economical car (I reduced my fuel overhead by almost half some years ago when I switched from petrol to diesel).
 If you already have such a car – and if you are already covering less than about 10-20 miles per hour of lessons on average – you need to accept that you probably can’t reduce your fuel overhead much further.
 I acknowledge that in some areas – very large cities – you might get away with less mileage than this, but the principle is the same.
 You have to face the fact that you need fuel to deliver decent lessons.

 Can I get a cheap car to reduce my overheads?